-Figure 21.
-Overview of the Karuk Tribe's water quality monitoring locations along the Klamath River in 2012.
+Figure 1.
+Overview of the Karuk Tribe's water quality monitoring locations along the Klamath River in 2013.

 Nutrient grab samples and phytoplankton are collected both in the Klamath River and the major tributaries, whereas public health monitoring for algal toxins occurs just in the mainstem (Table 3).
-In 2012, the KTWQP added 3 continuous monitoring sites; Camp Creek (CP), Happy Camp (HC), and Colliers Rest Area or I-5 Bridge (CO).
-The Camp Creek site was added in lieu of the Bluff Creek site for winter turbidity monitoring.
+In 2013, the KTWQP continued monitoring at the Camp Creek site in lieu of the Bluff Creek site for winter turbidity monitoring.
 This change was made to support monitoring of upcoming work in the Karuk Tribe Restoration Department.
-Happy Camp and Colliers Rest Area were recently identified, during a 5 year analysis of continuous water quality monitoring probes, to be the poorest water quality throughout the Klamath River below Iron Gate dam.
 The Orleans (OR), Salmon River (SA), Seiad Valley (SV), Shasta River (SH), and Iron Gate (IG) continuous water quality monitoring stations are located at USGS gauging stations.
 This sampling focuses around the summer base flow (the growing season), which is generally from May-October.
 This is when the most water quality impairments stress beneficial uses.
 However, grab sampling continues throughout the year to help establish annual baseline load conditions and turbidity monitoring occurs in the winter when impairments are typically observed.